-- (b) are given adequate notice of any intention to modify contractual conditions and are informed about their right of withdrawal ⇒ to dissolve the contract ⇔ when the notice is given.
-Service providers ⇒ Suppliers ⇔ shall notify their subscribers ⇔ customers ⇔ directly of any increase ⇒ adjustment ⇔ in charges ⇒ the supply price as well as of the reasons and preconditions for the adjustment and its scope ⇔, at an appropriate time no later than one normal billing period after the increase ⇒ before the adjustment ⇔ comes into effect in a transparent and comprehensible manner.
-Member States shall ensure that customers are free to withdraw from contracts if they do not accept the new ⇒ contractual ⇔ conditions ⇒ or adjustments in the supply price ⇔ notified to them by their electricity ⇒ supplier ⇔ service provider; - (c) receive transparent information on applicable prices and tariffs and on standard terms and conditions, in respect of access to and use of electricity services; - (d) are offered a wide choice of payment methods, which do not unduly discriminate between customers.
+\Rightarrow customers \Leftrightarrow directly of any increase \Rightarrow adjustment \Leftrightarrow in eharges \Rightarrow the supply price as well as of the reasons and preconditions for the adjustment and its scope \Leftrightarrow , at an appropriate time no later than one normal billing period after the increase \Rightarrow before the adjustment \Leftrightarrow comes into effect in a transparent and comprehensible manner.
+Member States shall ensure that customers are free to withdraw from contracts if they do not accept the new \Rightarrow contractual \Leftrightarrow conditions \Rightarrow or adjustments in the supply price \Leftrightarrow notified to them by their electricity \Rightarrow supplier \Leftrightarrow service provider;

+- (c) receive transparent information on applicable prices and tariffs and on standard terms and conditions, in respect of access to and use of electricity services; - (d) are offered a wide choice of payment methods, which do not unduly discriminate between customers.
 Prepayment systems shall be fair and adequately reflect likely consumption.
 Any difference in ⇒ charges related to payment methods shall reflect the relevant costs incurred by the supplier ⇔ terms and conditions shall reflect the costs to the supplier of the different payment systems. - (e) Prepayment systems shall ⇒ are not placed at an excessive disadvantage in comparison to the average market price by the prepayment systems; ⇔ - (f) ⇒ are offered fair and transparent ⇔ general terms and conditions shall be fair and transparent.
 They ⇒ general terms and conditions ⇔ shall be given in clear and comprehensible language and shall not include non-contractual barriers to the exercise of customers' rights, for example excessive contractual documentation.
 Customers shall be protected against unfair or misleading selling methods;

-(e) are not charged for changing supplier;
+(c) are not charged for changing supplier;

-(g) (f) benefit from transparent, simple and inexpensive procedures for dealing with their complaints.
+- (g) (f) benefit from transparent, simple and inexpensive procedures for dealing with their complaints.
 In particular, all consumers shall have the right to a good standard of service and complaint handling by their electricity service provider.
 Such out-of-court dispute settlements procedures shall enable disputes to be settled fairly and promptly, preferably within three months, with provision, where warranted, for a system of reimbursement and/or compensation.
-They should, wherever possible, be in line with the principles set out in Commission Recommendation 98/257/EC of 30 March 1998 on the principles applicable to the bodies responsible for out-of-court settlement of consumer disputes (3); \Rightarrow have the right to a good standard of service and complaint handling by their electricity service provider.
-Electricity service providers shall handle complaints in a simple, fair and prompt manner; \Leftarrow h) have at their disposal their consumption data, and shall be able to, by explicit agreement and free of charge, give any registered supply undertaking access to its metering data.
+They should, wherever possible, be in line with the principles set out in Commission Recommendation 98/257/EC of 30 March 1998 on the principles applicable to the bodies responsible for out-of-court settlement of consumer disputes (3); ⇒ have the right to a good standard of service and complaint handling by their electricity service provider.
+Electricity service providers shall handle complaints in a simple, fair and prompt manner; ⇔ - (h) when having access to universal service under the provisions adopted by Member States pursuant to Article $27 \frac{2(3)}{2(3)}$, are informed about their rights regarding universal service;

+h) have at their disposal their consumption data, and shall be able to, by explicit agreement and free of charge, give any registered supply undertaking access to its metering data.
 The party responsible for data management shall be obliged to give those data to the undertaking.
 Member States shall define a format for the data and a procedure for suppliers and consumers to have access to the data.
-No additional costs shall be charged to the consumer for that service;

-(h) when having access to universal service under the provisions adopted by Member States pursuant to Article $27 \frac{2(3)}{2(3)}$, are informed about their rights regarding universal service;

-(i) are properly informed of actual electricity consumption and costs frequently enough to enable them to regulate their own electricity consumption.
+No additional costs shall be charged to the consumer for that service; (i) are properly informed of actual electricity consumption and costs frequently enough to enable them to regulate their own electricity consumption.
 That information shall be given by using a sufficient time frame, which takes account of the capability of customer's metering equipment and the electricity product in question.
 Due account shall be taken of the cost-efficiency of such measures.
 No additional costs shall be charged to the consumer for that service;